 Sentencing Enhancement Defense Lawyers

-One of the most common examples is gang enhancements.
+In many cases, the punishments can be heightened via gang enhancements.
 If a crime was committed in the furtherance of gang activities, the sentence you face can be increased by several years.
-Conspiracy charges are dangerous because you can face penalties without having personally done something actively wrong.
-You can be found guilty of conspiracy if you make a plan with another person to break the law, and either one of you takes action towards committing that crime.
+Conspiracy charges are closely related.
+You could be found guilty of conspiracy if you make a plan with somebody else to commit a crime, and either one of you does something that furthers the commission of the crime.

-You could also see increased penalties if you're being charged with a hate crime.
-Sometimes, a hate crime accusation is its own charge.
-However, they are often used as enhancements to other crimes.
-The prosecution in Glendale, CA may charge another crime as a hate crime if the alleged offender's motivation was related to race, religion, sexuality, or another protected characteristic.
+Another common sentence enhancement is when an alleged action is charged as a hate crime.
+While hate crimes can be standalone offenses, it's common for them to be used as enhancements to other charges.
+The district attorney in Glendale, CA is likely to apply a hate crime label if the alleged offender's motivation was related to race, religion, sexuality, or another protected characteristic.

-Additionally, our Glendale, CA, violent crimes attorneys can help protect you against California's three strikes law.
+Additionally, our Glendale, CA, violent crimes attorneys can help guard you against California's three strikes law.
 Under it, certain serious felonies are classified as "strikes" in your criminal history.
-With one prior strike, sentences for felony convictions are doubled, and you will have a harder time securing early release.
-If a conviction would be your third strike, the penalty could be 25-years-to-life in prison, with further limitations on parole.
+With one prior strike, sentences for felony convictions are doubled, and you won't be eligible for parole until you've served 80% of the sentence.
+With two prior strikes, the sentence could be increased to 25-years-to-life in prison, with additional limitations on parole.

 Procedural and Governance Charges Defense Lawyers

-Glendale, CA, violent crime charges can be particularly damaging if they were allegedly committed against law enforcement.
+If the alleged violent crime was committed against a law enforcement officer in Glendale, CA, the allegations can be even more severe.
 Assault on a police officer can result in more prison time than if the assault was against a non-officer, while resisting arrest carries similarly harsher sentences for a wide array of alleged misconduct.
-Obstructing a police officer is a similar set of charges, though this can penalize you for any way you prevent an officer from doing their job, regardless of if they were trying to arrest you.
+Obstructing a police officer is a similar set of charges, though this can broadly apply to anything done to get in their way, whether or not they were trying to arrest you.

-For the majority of violent crime charges, you'll be up against the local Glendale, CA prosecution.
-On some occasions, when the accusations are especially severe, a federal prosecutor will take charge.
+In most cases, if you're accused of a violent crime in Glendale, CA, you'll be in municipal court against a local prosecuting attorney.
+But for more serious cases, a federal prosecutor may fight against you.
 When you're up against the federal government, you need a powerful legal team on your side.
-The Law Offices of David S. Chesley, Inc., is equipped to defend you against federal crimes in addition to state charges.
+The Law Offices of David S. Chesley, Inc., is proud to represent you against federal crimes as well as state charges.

 Top 3 Violent Crimes Defense Lawyer Qualities

-- A History of Success: You want a lawyer who knows how to fight your specific charge.
-Our team has a history of successful violent crime case results.
+- Prior Success: You want a lawyer who knows how to fight your specific charge.
+Our team is know for our successful violent crime defense results.

-- Varied Legal Experience: The Law Offices of David S. Chesley, Inc., has over 50 years of combined law experience, including time as prosecutors, judges, and police officers.
-We know the ways the state builds its case against you, and how to poke holes in it.
+- Diverse Legal Experience: We have over 50 years of combined courtroom experience, including time as prosecutors, judges, and police officers.
+We know the ways the state tries to get violent crimes convictions, and how to fight for a positive outcome.

-- Relationships in Your Area's Court: We're ready for your case in Glendale, CA. We have relationships with local prosecutors and judges, and will leverage our relationships in your negotiations.
+- Relationships in Your Area's Court: We handle court cases all over California, including in Glendale, CA. We know local prosecutors and judges, and will leverage our relationships in your negotiations.

 To maximize your chances of beating violent crimes charges, you need lawyers with all of the above attributes.
 And with the Law Offices of David S. Chesley, Inc., you'll get someone with all those properties.

-Staunch Protection Against Violent Crime Charges – Call Our Lawyers Now
+Staunch Protection Against Violent Crime Charges – Call Us Right Away

-You need help when you're fighting against violent crimes allegations.
+Don't try to face violent crimes accusations alone.
 The legal system is complicated.
-The Glendale, CA, prosecutor is powerful.
-And the consequences are brutal.
+The Glendale, CA, district attorney is strong.
+And the penalties are brutal.
 Without an expert violent crimes lawyer to defend you, your liberty and constitutional rights are in danger.

 At the Law Offices of David S. Chesley, Inc., we don't take a passive approach to your defense.
-We don't accept a poor plea deal, just because it was easier to get.
-We battle the state.
-We listen to your story, craft a resolute defense, and defend your rights from the day you call until the case is done.
+We don't settle for a bad plea deal, just because it was the first one offered.
+We confront the charges.
+We listen to your story, craft a resolute defense, and fight for your freedom from day one until the case is concluded.

-Contact us now to begin putting together your defense.
-Call us at (800) 755-5174 or tell us about your case via our online contact form to speak with a lawyer about how to defend you.
+Reach out to us now to begin building your defense.
+Connect with us at (800) 755-5174 or tell us about your case via our online contact form to speak with a lawyer about how to fight these charges.

 We also offer the following legal services in Glendale, CA: